owncloud-archive/documentation/admin_manual/configuration/configuration_users.rst

 All of the files owned by the user are deleted as well, including all files they have shared.
 If you need to preserve the user's files and shares, you must first download them from your ownCloud Files page, which compresses them into a zip file, or use a sync client to copy them to your local computer.
+See the "File Sharing" section to learn how to create persistent file shares that survive user deletions.